Diagnosed with skin cancer? Mohs Micrographic Surgery may be right for you

 - Success rate of up to 99 percent

 - Performed in the doctor's office without general anesthesia

 - Reconstruction (if necessary) can be performed at the same time.

 Some skin cancers, particularly melanoma (the most dangerous type), must be treated with traditional surgery and follow-up care.
-Dermatologic surgeons work with reconstructive specialists to remove tumors, performing skin grafts when necessary.
+Dermatologic surgeons work with reconstructive specialists when necessary.

-Our dermatologists also work with the Geisinger Cancer Institute to help patients who have radiation therapy for skin cancer.
+Our dermatologists also work with the Geisinger Cancer Institute to help patients with more advanced skin cancer.